ctjong/orion/Readme.md

 #### GET /api/data/:entity/:accessType/findbyid/:id

-Retrieve a resource by its ID.
+Retrieve a record by its ID.

 Parameters:
-- **entity** - Name of the entity where the resource is in.
+- **entity** - Name of the entity where the record is in.
 - **accessType** - The mode of access:
-    - **private** - The requester is the owner of the resource.
+    - **private** - The requester is the owner of the record.
 An "accessToken" header containing the bearer token is required to prove the owner's identity.
 See [Authentication](#authentication) section for more details on how to get the access token.
-    - **public** - The requester is not the owner of the resource, or not trying to access it as its owner.
+    - **public** - The requester is not the owner of the record, or not trying to access it as its owner.
-- **id** - Id of the requested resource.
+- **id** - Id of the requested record.

 Response:
 - **count** - Number of items found matching the requested details.
 This value should always be 1 for this endpoint.